 - It can be totally or partially. - It can be temporary or permanent. - It can be established by mutual agreement or unilaterally by the directing power of the employer as long as we are within the assumptions allowed by the standard. - It can be done inside or outside the national territory. - In private institutions and companies, the equipment and services for internet access and electricity are provided by the employer.
-If it is agreed that the teleworker provides their own equipment and the service, this is compensated by the employer, unless otherwise agreed. - Does not apply to companies registered in REMYPE, unless otherwise agreed. - Remote work employees have the same rights as workers who work in person. - Likewise, the maximum time of their working day is the same applicable to those who work in person. - Worked overtime must be recognized in accordance with the law.
+If it is agreed that the teleworker provides their own equipment and the service, this is compensated by the employer, unless otherwise agreed. - Remote work employees have the same rights as workers who work in person. - Likewise, the maximum time of their working day is the same applicable to those who work in person. - Worked overtime must be recognized in accordance with the law.
 The performance of overtime is at the request and consent of the employer.

-11.13 Tax standards valid from 1 January 2023
+11.13 Tax standards valid from 1 January 2024